 Engine Control Unit -

 The Engine Control Unit is a central part of the Engine Management System which is virtually the 'Brain' of an engine.
 It plays an important role in collecting, analyzing, processing and executing the data it receives from various sub-systems.
 Furthermore, an ECU comprises a computer which uses a microchip to process the inputs from various engine sensors in real-time.

 The Electronic Control Unit contains hardware and software.
 The printed circuit board (PCB) of the ECU consists of a micro-controller chip or the CPU (Central Processing Unit).
 The software is stored on the micro-controller or chips on the PCB.
 It is possible to re-program the ECU by updating the software or by replacing chips.
-All the engine sensors send data inputs by the way of electrical signals to the ECU which, in turn, controls various actuators, ignition timing, variable valve timing etc.
+All the engine sensors send data inputs by the way of electrical signals to the ECU.
+The ECU, in turn, controls various actuators, ignition timing, variable valve timing etc.